 After 14km, and the temperature climbing, we reach the outskirts of St Agata where we hope to replenish our dwindling water supplies.
 But the village is further off the trail than we realised, so we turned back and continued without resupply.

-With only the sight of some sheep being driven along the road by a farmer in a car.
+With only the sight of some sheep being driven along the road by a farmer in a car as a point of interest

 Just outside the tiny hamlet of Gabbiano we found a small graveyard with a tap.
 It's interesting that just like in the ancient world, the necropolis is usually located outside of the city/town/village